General program information

 Is Watertown the only community in Massachusetts implementing this kind of program?

-What is the minimum amount of renewable energy in electricity required by state law?
+What is the minimum amount of renewable electricity required by state law?

 The minimum amount increases every year.